AgentMC/Sao19/Translate/En/Part8.md

 On the right side at the end of the corridor, they saw a large two-sash door in front.
 The obsidian door decorated with silver, clearly guarding a considerably important area, was opened wide, and the voice of the guards filled with fear and hatred were constantly heard from the inside.

-Kirito and Ronnie quickly passed through a corridor of about 20 meters and jumped into the room.
+Kirito and Ronye quickly passed through a corridor of about 20 meters and jumped into the room.

 Immediately, innumerable bright lights glowing on both sides dazzled the eyes.
 In light of ore lanterns, the guards of about ten people were standing in the passage, and ahead of them, was a large room filled with a myriad of decorated weapons and armor, all sorts of jewelry and ornaments.
 It must be an armor store of Obsidia castle, or a treasury.

 "It's monsters......!"

 From the other side of the guards, the voice of Isukan resounded again.
 Kirito who had stopped the movement, jumped over the guards and disappeared behind them.
-Ronnie also agreed, and having checked that the cloak covers her pajamas, she made a short run-up and kicked off the floor.
+Ronye also agreed, and having checked that the cloak covers her pajamas, she made a short run-up and kicked off the floor.

 Aincrad sword style followed by Kirito and Asuna emphasized the importance of running and jumping besides the characteristic continuous sword skill, and Ronye practiced every day.
 Thanks to that effort she succeeded in jumping over a group of guards and could hear men's surprised voices behind, but didn’t pay attention to that.